Zhiyuan-Amos/design-report/report.md

 1. If both values match, the web app logs the patient in.

-For validating data: (both web app and 2FA tag need to be authenticated to be correct)
+For validating health records: (both web app and 2FA tag need to be authenticated to be correct)
-1. The web app and MFA tag acquire a secret shared key via the ECDH using the same curve - curve25519.
+1. To implement the system of validation of patients' health records, patients have to sign their own health records.
+First, the web app pairs with a BLE device nearby (which is the patient’s tag) and hashes the health record to be signed using SHA256.
+1. The web app appends the hash to the number '2' (to distinguish from other request(s) such as the request for the 2FA login) and signs it with its private key using Ed25519.
-1. The web app will create a digital signature for the hash of the data, together with the hash of the data, encrypt it via AES using the shared key and send it to the MFA tag.
+1. The web app appends the signature to the data ('2' and the hash value) and sends it over to the tag.
-1. The MFA tag checks if after decrypting it with the web app’s public key, the hash of the data match.
+1. Upon receiving the data with the signature, the tag decrypts the signature of the web app with the web app's public key using Ed25519.
+It compares the data with the decrypted signature to ensure integrity and authenticity of the data.
-1. After authenticating the web app, the MFA tag will use its private key to sign a hash of the data, encrypt it and send to the web app.
+1. After successful verification, the tag signs the hashed health record with the patient's private key using Ed25519 and sends only the signature back to the web app.
-1. The web app will ensure that the MFA tag is authentic and then store the data in the file server.
+1. Upon receiving the signature from the tag, the web app decrypts the signature with the patient's public key using Ed25519 and compares the value obtained with the hash the web app generated in the first step.
+1. If both match, the signature is authenticated and the web app stores the signature as an attribute of the health record in its database.

 ---

 Subsystems 2 to 4 will support the following functionalities with the following parameters: